6.1 - Reporting the Bilan Carbone®

 3. The choice of the operational boundary (significance criterion where applicable) and its justification;

-4. The mapping of the organisation's flows (quantified, where applicable);
+4. A mapping of the organisation's flows (quantified, where applicable);

 5. A list of physical and transition risks related to climate change;